Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

 The most common side effect is belching which may result in an unpleasant aftertaste.

-You can reduce this aftertaste by taking fish oil with meals, reducing the amount of liquid you consume with the fish oil supplement or by taking the supplement at night.
+You can reduce this aftertaste by taking fish oil with meals, reducing the amount of liquid you consume with the fish oil supplement, or taking the supplement at night.

 This side effect is harmless, but may be unpleasant.